namurphy/pytest-tutorial/tutorial.md

 pytest
 ```

-The `.F` indicates that the first test passed and the second test failed,
+The `.F` indicates that the first test passed and the second test failed.
-as intended.
 Let's take a look at the error message.

-The first line says that in `test_double.py`, on line ∼8, there is a
+The first line says that in `test_double.py`, on line ∼9, there is a
 test called `test_that_fails` which failed.
 ```
-test_double.py:8: in test_that_fails
+test_double.py:9: in test_that_fails
 ````

-The next lines show what the left and right sides of the `assert`
+The next lines evaluate the left and right sides of the `assert` statement.
-statement evaluated to, step-by-step (i.e., that `main.double(1)`
-evaluated to `2`).
+On the left side, we see that `main.double(1)` → `2`.

 ```
     assert main.double(1) == 23790530